klazarz/23aims-ollama/README.md

 ./deploy.sh
 ```

-The deploy script will make sure that you have a directory for the database files and that some directories have the appropriate access priviliges.
+The deploy script will make sure that you have a directory for the database files and that some directories have the appropriate access privileges.
 It will also start the ```docker compose``` command.

 Please note: The script starts docker compose in the foreground.
 If you prefer running it in the background modify the deploy.sh script by adding the flag ```-d``` to the docker compose command.